psanecki/the_source_of_the_work_of_art/README.md

-# Data extracted from German original edition of Martin Heidegger 'The Origin of the Work of Art'
+# Data extracted from German original edition of Martin Heidegger's 'The Origin of the Work of Art'
-Quatrograms &amp; lexicon from Martin Heidegger's Der Ursprung des Kunstwerkes
+Quatrograms &amp; lexicon I used to make [this work.](http://youtu.be/7xcXPjtoxX0)